markmoxon/aviator-source-code-bbc-micro/README.md

 Aviator was written by Geoffrey J Crammond and is copyright &copy; Acornsoft 1983.

-The code on this site has been disassembled from the version released on the [Complete BBC Micro Games Archive at bbcmicro.co.uk](http://bbcmicro.co.uk/game.php?id=39).
+The code on this site has been reconstructed from a disassembly of the version released on the [Complete BBC Micro Games Archive at bbcmicro.co.uk](http://bbcmicro.co.uk/game.php?id=39).

 The commentary is copyright &copy; Mark Moxon.
 Any misunderstandings or mistakes in the documentation are entirely my fault.